Certified Africa| Travel Africa Simplified

 ✅ Have police clearance from both your home country and Ghana

-Note: This citizenship process is specifically for African diaspora members who can prove Ghanaian ancestry through DNA testing.
+Note: This citizenship process is specifically for African diaspora members (historic diasporans) seeking to return home.

 Ghana Citizenship Application Requirements: Complete Document Checklist